About this Program

 Small classes are taught by faculty who have a commitment to undergraduate education.
 Students participate in mentored research, assisting faculty with research projects on campus and abroad.
 The major prepares students for careers in industry and government agencies, for graduate and professional schools, and for teaching jobs in high schools.

-The general botany specialization is for students who may not intend to pursue a graduate degree but are interested in a career in plant biology.
+For students who may not intend to pursue a graduate degree but are interested in a career in plant biology.
 This specialization provides some flexibility in tailoring the courses needed in order to pursue specific interests.
 Students are encouraged to consult with an advisor and botany faculty member when deciding on which courses to take.

-The botanical research specialization is for students who intend to pursue a graduate degree and requires research with a faculty member.
+For students who intend to pursue a graduate degree and requires research with a faculty member.
 This specialization provides some flexibility in tailoring the courses needed in order to pursue specific interests.
 Students are encouraged to consult with an advisor and botany faculty member when deciding on which courses to take.

 Coursework for the Major